Modi’s Pune visit a booster dose for BJP ahead of crucial civic polls

 Incidentally, while the Pune Metro project was mooted by the Congress-NCP alliance during their tenure in the PMC, the implementation of the project was delayed after citizens’ groups backed by the BJP leaders had objected to the elevated Metro route alongside Mutha river.

-Once in power after 2017, the BJP has shown no such ‘environmental scruples’ with the BJP-controlled PMC standing committee approving ₹865 crores of work for the Rs.
-4,400-crore Riverfront Development project despite strong opposition from environmentalists.
+Once in power after 2017, the BJP has shown no such ‘environmental scruples’ with the BJP-controlled PMC standing committee approving ₹865 crores of work for the ₹4,400 crore Riverfront Development project ahead of the PM’s visit – despite strong opposition to the project from environmentalists.

 A week ago, the BJP leadership in the PMC had sanctioned infrastructure projects worth ₹2,500 crore.
 These approvals come a mere three weeks before the end of the BJP’s five-year term in the civic body.

-The BJP has been treating the civic polls like Assembly election.
-In fact, BJP Pune chief Jagdish Mulik, explaining his party’s approach, had alluded to Amit Shah’s organizational strategy that had won Uttar Pradesh in 2014.
+The BJP has been approaching the civic polls in the manner of a State Assembly election.
+In fact, BJP Pune chief Jagdish Mulik, explaining his party’s approach to the civic election, had alluded to Amit Shah’s organizational strategy that had won Uttar Pradesh for the saffron party in 2014.

 “The party has created booth committees with a shakti kendra to maximize its outreach and gain fresh recruits.
 Days after Mr. Shah’s visit, the party in its recruitment drive has managed to reach out to more than six lakh people.
 These drives involve a pamphlet detailing central schemes for the city and their completion details,” said Mr. Pandharpure.